Looking for the ultimate countryside escape? Our 5-day itinerary in the Cotswolds has you covered.

 How to get to the Cotswolds

-Its central position makes the Cotswolds easily accessible from the rest of the UK.
-The most convenient way to travel is by car, as it has excellent road links to the M4, M5, and M40.
+The Cotswolds’ central location makes it easily accessible from across the UK.
+Driving is the most convenient way to explore the area, thanks to excellent road links via the M4, M5, and M40.

 Getting around in the Cotswolds